 Pregnancy is a beautiful time, but the symptoms?
 Not so much.
-The smell aversions, the shrinking bladder, the gas and indigestion, the swollen fingers and feet, the bleeding gums… Apparently, it’s all part of the fine print you agree to when you’re growing a brand-new person.
+The smell aversions, the shrinking bladder, the gas and indigestion, the swollen fingers and feet, the bad back only a memory foam mattress can solve, the bleeding gums… Apparently, it’s all part of the fine print you agree to when you’re growing a brand-new person.

 Thankfully, there are ways to deal with some of these less pleasant pregnancy side effects.
 Let’s break down three of the most common: